host712/Webtech-cat/README.md

 2. Update
 3. Delete
 4. Search the particular student based on their id
-5. Display the student id and name whose course is MCA Add the github link also for reference.
+5. Display the student id and name whose course is MCA.

+Add the github link also for reference.